ohokay/svpply/README.md

 # Svpply

 This is a ruby wrapper for the Svpply API.
-It's a work in progress.
+It's a work in progress, and currently not recommended for production usage.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'svpply'
+    gem 'svpply', '0.0.1.alpha'

 And then execute: